 I’m sad to report that even my darling Orange is the New Black has had a serious quality malfunction this latest season.
 It is inexplicable that the same team of writers (more or less) who seamlessly interweaved the stories of prisoners and guards from various backgrounds with sensitivity and perception have produced scatterbrained scripts in the third season.
 It is as if last year they all developed an unhealthy addiction to Tumblr and Reddit, where they poached their narrative threads, namely the fan fiction and the fetish pantie cartel.

 Storylines and situations ricochet like rogue ping-pong balls.
 Most of the characters have been plagued with absurd subplots, like Sophia turning into an anal holier-than-thou bitch, Piper as a pantie Mafioso, Fig and Caputo as fuck buddies, Mendez as a lovesick prisoner (minus his pornstache).
-The writers have royally fucked up with Poussey, morphing her into a Santeria porn reading cooking channel obsessed freak.
+The writers have royally fucked up with Poussey, morphing her into a Santeria porn reading cooking channel obsessed freak, that being said she fits in quite well as ONIB is just a milder version of some x-rated movies that you’d find online, use this link to see what I mean.

 I suppose it’s worth mentioning that OINB regains its steam, somewhat, in the last two episodes, when it returns to the dramatic roots, and as always finishes with a surprising cliffhanger.
 Even in bastardized form, OINB is still more watchable than most shows on right now.